-Another important idea of the work is connected to the space in which an observer is positioned, the space of a vehicle.
-I spend a lot of time traveling by buses and trains and since all the other places are overloaded with practical activities, I can rarely spend time thinking in such a calm atmosphere like in a bus or a train.
-A lot of ideas can come to a person’s mind while watching those landscapes.
+Another topic of this work is space in which observer is placed - space of a vehicle.
+We usually spend a lot f time traveling by buses and trains and since all the other places are overloaded with practical activities, we can rarely fully dedicate time to contemplation.
 In my case, when I recall some journeys, I can even relate certain ideas to the views I observed at a time.
 They represent visual material, whose liveliness we absorb as some kind of energy, while it’s content usually stays irrelevant.
 In a similar manner, a lot of other images are being passively absorbed, as well as partially remembered, but still become a part of our experience and processes of inference.

 Video Papierschnitzel is in the collection of Belgrade Youth Center and The University of Belgrade - Faculty of Forestry.